 Cervical mucus may be continuously present, but is not necessarily indicative of pending ovulation, as it would be in regular cycles.
 Difficulties can continue after cycles return because the first cycles women experience after having a baby are often longer and more irregular than couples expect.

 The irregularities of the breastfeeding transition can translate into confusion and uncertainty about a women’s fertile state.
 Ambiguous signs of fertility during the breastfeeding transition can result in large amounts of unnecessary abstinence.
 Research has shown, for example, that even when following a mucus method of NFP correctly, breastfeeding women have a 32% chance of conceiving a child unexpectedly.

 Some women return to fertility relatively quickly after having a baby, even while breastfeeding.
 Others have a year or more without returning to cycles.
 Research has shown that among lactating women, 20% will ovulate within 6 months of having a baby, but only 64% ovulate by 12 months.
 Because there is such a wide variance, tools that help women accurately predict impending ovulation are essential.

-One study found that tracking mucus to determine potentially fertile days in cycle zero would require abstinence for 52% of those days.
-In contrast, with the same set of women, the Marquette Method Breastfeeding Protocol identified only 16% of the days in cycle zero as potentially fertile and requiring abstinence.
+One study found that tracking mucus to determine potentially fertile days in cycle zero and postpartum cycle 1 would require abstinence for 52% of those days.
+In contrast, with the same set of women, the Marquette Method monitor-only breastfeeding protocol identified only 16% of the days in cycle zero as potentially fertile and requiring abstinence.

-Is effective.
-It is the most effective method of NFP on the market for women in the breastfeeding transition
+It is the most effective method of NFP on the available for women in the breastfeeding transition.

-Is user-friendly.
-It does not rely on mucus interpretation or accurate temperature readings
+It does not rely on mucus interpretation or basal body temperature readings.